JanSharp/VRCLockstep/notes.md

 Game state events are raised on every client in the exact same order on the same game tick.

-Only inside of these events, modification of game states and changing Lock Step event registration is allowed.
+Only inside of these events, modification of game states and changing Lockstep event registration is allowed.
 See [game states](#game-states) for what rules to follow when modifying game states.

 - `OnInit()` (This is [special](#first-client).
 Also, it only runs on the first client, but at that time it is the only - therefore every - client.)
 - `OnClientJoined(int playerId)`
 - `OnClientCaughtUp(int playerId)`
 - `OnClientLeft(int playerId)`
 - `OnTick()`
-- `OnImportStart()` Use import related properties on LockStep inside this event to know more about the import process.
+- `OnImportStart()` Use import related properties on Lockstep inside this event to know more about the import process.
-- `OnImportedGameState()` Use import related properties on LockStep inside this event to know more about the import process.
+- `OnImportedGameState()` Use import related properties on Lockstep inside this event to know more about the import process.
-- `OnImportFinished()` Use import related properties on LockStep inside this event to know more about the import process.
+- `OnImportFinished()` Use import related properties on Lockstep inside this event to know more about the import process.
 - Every custom input action handler

 ## Non Game State Events

 Non game state events are events running on either just one client or every client, and are not running on any specific tick, just whenever they happen.

-These events are not allowed to modify the game states, nor change registration of Lock Step events.
+These events are not allowed to modify the game states, nor change registration of Lockstep events.

 - `OnClientBeginCatchUp(int playerId)` (This is an exception as it is allowed to change event registration, but still must not modify game states)
 - Every unity or VRChat event

-These 2 aren't really events, but they are called by the Lock Step system.
+These 2 aren't really events, but they are called by the Lockstep system.

 - SerializeState
 - DeserializeState (Allowed to modify (or initialize) the game state it is associated with)

-TODO: the ability to take master from another master in lock step
+TODO: the ability to take master from another master in Lockstep
 TODO: actually implement autosaving (auto exporting)
 TODO: remove talk about conditional/runtime event registration in the notes file.
 It's not a thing and it won't happen
-TODO: rename LockStep to Lockstep.
-I didn't know it was just 1 word, and tbh that is easier to type so I want it